 - Dior Forever Skin Correct Concealer (review, swatches)

-- Anastasia Beverly Hills Iced Out Highlighter (upcoming review)
+- Anastasia Beverly Hills Iced Out Highlighter (review, live swatches, makeup look)

-- Chanel Fleurs de Printemps Duo Blush Highlighter (upcoming review).
-Live swatches HERE
+- Chanel Fleurs de Printemps Duo Blush Highlighter (review, live swatches, makeup looks)

 - Urban Decay Primer Potion (one lid)